rohan-v8rma/VM-setup-shell-scripts/README.md

 - File names that begin with a period character are hidden.
 This means that `ls` will not list them unless we say `ls -a`, where `-a` means display all.
 - File names in Linux, like Unix, are case sensitive.

+## UUID (`Universally Unique Identifier`)

+UUID is a unique identifier used in partitions to uniquely identify partitions in Linux operating systems.

+UUID is a property of the disk partition itself.
+So, if you install the hard drive containing the partitions on another Linux computer, the partitions will have the same UUID as before which is a good thing.

+The UUID of a partition is required mainly for mounting the partitions correctly in a computer system where hundreds of hard drives are installed.

+If you mount the hard drives or SSDs using UUIDs, there is almost zero chances of the wrong hard drive getting mounted and causing serious data loss.

+Our usual computers and laptops where mostly 1 or 2 hard drives are installed and we need limited number of partitions won’t benefit much from UUIDs.

+Refer [this](https://linuxhint.com/uuid_storage_devices_linux/) for obtaining the UUID of a partition.

+## File Offset

+An offset into a file is simply the character location within that file, usually starting with 0; thus “offset 240” is actually the 241st byte in the file.

+## TODO

+### Loop Device

+### Block Device

 ## Package Management